ElesCloud/ESCDocuments/Training_PhaseThree.md

 ## Section Three: Handbook - Structure, Classes, Gear

-1. Briefly cover our rank structure, from "Foundation" (trainees), to "Core" (enlisted/"contracted" and NCOs), and "Administration" (officers and command).
+1. Briefly cover our rank structure, from "Subcontractor" and "Foundation" (militia and trainees), to "Core" (enlisted/"contracted" and NCOs), and "Administration" (officers and command).
 2. Illustrate in more detail our "input/output" concept as it relates to rank, structure, and job choices.
   - Everyone's contribution, from simply attending regularly to beyond, is valued and appreciated.
   - Rank-chasing is a bad idea and will only lead to sadness and frustration.